aws-samples/aws-rtb-intelligence-kit/README.md

 ### Build

-In order to build the CDK modules part of this repository and compile the Typescript code, use the below command.
+In order to build the CDK modules part of this repository and compile the Typescript code, use the following command.

 ```bash
 npm run build